 I don’t know when it started, but my son calls me by name.
-He says, Walter, there’s a call for you; Darrell, wipe your face.
+He says, Darrell, there’s a call for you; Darrell, wipe your face.
 He says my name like it’s a kelly green suit, like it’s my botched attempt to be like other humans.

 Because Kyle calls me Darrell, I call him Son.
 “Son, the potatoes come with the meal.
 You get what comes.”